Hot Runner Basics

 Hot runner systems play a crucial role in modern injection molding by increasing efficiency, reducing waste, and improving part quality.
-While they require higher upfront costs and maintenance, their benefits make them essential for high-volume production.
+While they may require higher upfront costs and maintenance, their benefits make them essential for high-volume production.
 By understanding hot runner design, material selection, and process control, manufacturers can optimize their molding processes for better performance, lower costs, and improved sustainability.

 1. Introduction to Injection Molding